 - Too many demerit points on your record.

-Some traffic violations are much more serious, which can result in you losing your license quicker.
-If you are convicted for driving while intoxicated, a hit and run, or manslaughter with a motor vehicle (no matter involuntary and voluntary status) you may find yourself with your driving privilege revoked right away.
+Some traffic violations are much more severe, resulting in you losing your license quicker.
+If you are convicted for driving while intoxicated, a hit and run, or manslaughter with a motor vehicle (no matter involuntary and voluntary status), you may find yourself with your driving privilege revoked right away.

 Commercial Drivers Licenses

-These are CDLs, or commercial drivers licenses.
+These are CDLs or commercial driver’s licenses.
 This means you are driving a commercial vehicle such as a large truck that transports across state lines.
 Traffic laws are enforced more strictly against commercial drivers.
 It is much harder to drive a large commercial truck.
-Even small offenses can have big consequences.
+Even minor offenses can have significant consequences.

 Fighting a Traffic Ticket

-Tickets are something that can be fought.
+Tickets are something that you can fight.
 It may take extra work, but hiring a skilled traffic lawyer to help you fight your ticket is worth the investment.
-With proper legal help, you may be able to avoid the worst consequences, such as paying a smaller fine and avoiding jail time.
+With proper legal help, you may be able to avoid the worst consequences, such as paying a minor fine and avoiding jail time.

-One place to start when fighting your traffic ticket is your dashcam or GPS.
+When fighting your traffic ticket, one place to start is your dashcam or GPS.
 If you have GPS or even a dashcam in your car, you may be able to prove that the ticket you received was given in error.
 Your dashcam or electronic equipment may prove that you were not speeding or that you were not driving recklessly.
 A traffic lawyer may look into the equipment that the police officer was using to see if there were any defects or if there was a miscalculation.
 The equipment that the police use is not always up to par and may be problematic.

 Potential Negative Effects from Traffic Tickets

 There are certain risks that traffic tickets can pose if you decide not to fight them.
-If a ticket is not fought in court, then there is the possibility that some negative effects could come from not fighting the case.
-Some of those effects that a Greensville County, VA traffic lawyer will tell you about are as followed:
+If a ticket is not fought in court, then there is the possibility that some adverse effects could come from not fighting the case.
+Some of those effects that a Greensville County, VA traffic lawyer will tell you about are as follows:

-- Loss of License – Loss of license can occur in some instances meaning you will be unable to lawfully drive your car and lose those privileges.
+- Loss of License – Loss of license can occur in some instances, meaning you will be unable to drive your car and lose those privileges lawfully.